All Episodes

 Al Gore helped Bill Clinton trade permanent U.S. citizenship for Democrat votes in 1996 and beyond.

-A Gore reinvention of a government program called Citizenship USA has been getting a closer uh look of late, thanks to David Shipper's book, sellout.
+A Gore reinvention of a government program called Citizenship USA has been getting a closer look of late, thanks to David Shipper's book, Sellout.

-Among other things, Shipper's reports, our sources inside the INS reveal that in preparation for the 2000 elections, INS agents in the district offices were de directed to relax the testing for English, complete every interview within twenty minutes, and ensure that all applicants passed the Civics test by continuing to ask questions until an applicant got a sufficient number of them right.
+Among other things, Shipper's reports are sources inside the INS revealed that in preparation for the 2000 elections, INS agents in the district offices were directed to relax the testing for English, complete every interview within 20 minutes, and ensure that all applicants passed the civics test by continuing to ask questions until an applicant got a sufficient number of them right.

-Sometimes it was necessary to ask twenty or twenty-five questions before four or five were answered correctly.
+Sometimes it was necessary to ask 20 or 25 questions before four or five were answered correctly.

-Each of these cities was located in a key battleground state during the ninety-six presidential election.
+Each of these cities was located a key battleground state during the 96 presidential election.

 Unfortunately, and ultimately, over a million new citizens were naturalized in time to vote for Clinton Gore in 1996.

-And now that uh Bruce has reminded me of this, I remember this.
+And now that Bruce has reminded me of this, I remember this.

-We didn't I mean it was Clinton's re-election was guaranteed, and we talked about this as this more of the continuing corruption in the uh in the uh in the White House.
+We didn't, I mean, Clinton's re-election was guaranteed, and we talked about this as more of the continuing corruption in the White House.

 Yes, that's right, in the land of no controlling legal authority.

-The memo noted, quote, INS in action will deny three hundred thousand Latinos the right to vote in the nineteen ninety-six presidential elections in California.
+The memo noted, quote, INS in action will deny 300,000 Latinos the right to vote in the 1996 presidential elections in California.

-On March twenty first, nineteen ninety-six, a staff member of Gore's National Performance Review emailed a member of the vice president's staff.
+On March 21st, 1996, a staff member of Gore's National Performance Review emailed a member of the vice president's staff.

-I favored drastic mash measures to reduce the backlog.
+I favored drastic measures to reduce the backlog.

 If we don't get what we need, I will call for heavy artillery.

-I can't make the INS head uh delegate broad authority to her field managers.
+I can't make the INS head delegate broad authority to her field managers.

 Can you?